omz/AppSales-Mobile/README.md

 AppSales requires the iOS 8.2 SDK or later.

-Because there is no API to access some parts of iTunes Connect, AppSales scrapes [itunesconnect.apple.com](https://itunesconnect.apple.com).
-This means that even small changes on this website can break some functionality.
-In most cases, this is easy to fix and I'll try to make a new version available here.
-The report download itself uses Apple's auto-ingestion interface to iTunes Connect and should generally be unaffected by changes to the website.
+Report downloads uses Apple's auto-ingestion interface to iTunes Connect, while Payments and Customer Reviews are fetched using their appropriate JSON API.
+This means that the app should generally be unaffected by changes to the website.

 ## Getting Started